Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QGraphicsView-c.rst

 :sip:ref:`~PyQt6.QtWidgets.QGraphicsView` visualizes the scene by calling :sip:ref:`~PyQt6.QtWidgets.QGraphicsView.render`.
 By default, the items are drawn onto the viewport by using a regular :sip:ref:`~PyQt6.QtGui.QPainter`, and using default render hints.
 To change the default render hints that :sip:ref:`~PyQt6.QtWidgets.QGraphicsView` passes to :sip:ref:`~PyQt6.QtGui.QPainter` when painting items, you can call :sip:ref:`~PyQt6.QtWidgets.QGraphicsView.setRenderHints`.

-By default, :sip:ref:`~PyQt6.QtWidgets.QGraphicsView` provides a regular `QWidget <https://doc.qt.io/qt-6/widgets-changes-qt6.html#qwidget>`_ for the viewport widget.
+By default, :sip:ref:`~PyQt6.QtWidgets.QGraphicsView` provides a regular :sip:ref:`~PyQt6.QtWidgets.QWidget` for the viewport widget.
 You can access this widget by calling viewport(), or you can replace it by calling setViewport().
 To render using OpenGL, simply call setViewport(new :sip:ref:`~PyQt6.QtOpenGLWidgets.QOpenGLWidget`). :sip:ref:`~PyQt6.QtWidgets.QGraphicsView` takes ownership of the viewport widget.

 :sip:ref:`~PyQt6.QtWidgets.QGraphicsView` supports affine transformations, using :sip:ref:`~PyQt6.QtGui.QTransform`.
 You can either pass a matrix to :sip:ref:`~PyQt6.QtWidgets.QGraphicsView.setTransform`, or you can call one of the convenience functions :sip:ref:`~PyQt6.QtWidgets.QGraphicsView.rotate`, :sip:ref:`~PyQt6.QtWidgets.QGraphicsView.scale`, :sip:ref:`~PyQt6.QtWidgets.QGraphicsView.translate` or :sip:ref:`~PyQt6.QtWidgets.QGraphicsView.shear`.
 The most two common transformations are scaling, which is used to implement zooming, and rotation. :sip:ref:`~PyQt6.QtWidgets.QGraphicsView` keeps the center of the view fixed during a transformation.
 Because of the scene alignment (setAligment()), translating the view will have no visual impact.